-The phrase “hitting the wall” during a race refers to the point in which you’ve used up all your glycogen stores and have started to burn fat.
+The phrase “hitting the wall” during a race refers to the point in which you’ve used up all your glycogen stores and have lpittle energy to continue.
 At this time, fatigue sets in, and the end of your competition is in sight whether or not you want it to be.
 The time it takes you to use up your glycogen stores is dependent upon how physically fit you are and how much energy you have stored.
 Modifications in your diet to consume more carbohydrates can increase your glycogen stores, enabling you to exercise longer.

 Video of the Day